-But you should know: the sooner you pay off your loan, the more you save in the long run because you aren’t paying interest for as long.
+But it is worth noting: the sooner you pay off your loan, the more you save in the long run because you aren’t accruing interest for as long.
 Part of the reason so many students struggle to make payments is that their student loan payments are large in comparison to their incomes.

 The interest rate can be a big factor in that.
-While interest rates on federal student loans are fixed and set by the government, interest rates on private student can range from 3% to 14%.
+While interest rates on federal student loans are fixed and set annually by the government, interest rates on private student loans can range from 3% to 13%.
 Use our student loan calculator to figure out how your monthly payments could change at different interest rates.

-If you’re looking for options to manage your student loan payments, consider refinancing your student loans.
-When you refinance, you take out a brand new loan.
-Lenders review your credit history and earning potential (among other financial factors) to determine your new, hopefully lower, interest rate.
+Those looking for options to manage student loan payments might consider student loan refinancing.
+This process involves borrowing a new loan from a private lender.
+Lenders review applicant credit history and earning potential (among other financial factors) to determine the new loan terms, with a new, hopefully, lower interest rate.

 Borrowers who refinance student loans with a private lender may also be able to adjust their repayment term.
 Extending the term could lower monthly payments but may end up making the loan more expensive over the life of the loan.